 nDash: Thanks so much for joining us for this round of Dumb Questions for Brilliant Marketers!
 Can you give marketers in our audience some background on your role at Formstack and your journey to content marketing?

-Lindsay: I am currently the content marketing manager at Formstack.
+Lindsay McGuire: I am currently the content marketing manager at Formstack.
 I celebrate four years in October.
 It’s crazy to think it’s been that long.
 I actually came in under the title of digital content SEO specialist.
-Then was promoted into the content marketing role within about a year at Formstack.
+Then was promoted to the content marketing role within about a year at Formstack.

 I graduated in 2013 from the University of Missouri—MIZ!—with a degree in journalism.
 As probably a lot of people who graduated at the time.
 I was thinking, “What am I gonna do once I graduate?”
 Because it was clear that the journalism industry was going through a lot of chaos and turmoil and layoffs and downsizing.
 A lot of people at papers were losing their jobs.
 Even if they’d been there for twenty, thirty-plus years.
 So I was definitely part of that cohort of, “What am I gonna do when I graduate?
 Because I don’t know if this is quite the route to go anymore.”

 I was lucky that it timed right about when content marketing was getting its legs under itself.

 It had started walking versus crawling, as far as a profession as far as an industry.
 So I freelanced for a little bit out of college and then finally got my first full-time professional position in-house.
 I worked at Redstone Federal Credit Union, the largest credit union in Alabama.
 I was there for two years, relocated to Indianapolis, spent two years in the nonprofit world as a content marketer, and then ended up at Formstack in the SaaS world.
 It was really just a way to figure out what I could do with my degree in journalism that wasn’t technically journalism.
 And it worked out!
 Content marketing was right at my front door.